Dr-Groot/ObjectDetection_CoreML-Swift/README.md

 ![image](https://user-images.githubusercontent.com/63160825/215057612-e69a36f6-137f-41f4-8a01-9e033f47787a.png)

+> Vision framework performs face and face landmark detection, text detection, barcode recognition, image registration, and general feature tracking.
+Vision also allows the use of custom Core ML models for tasks like classification or object detection.

 ## Project Work
 Real time camera object detection with Machine Learning.
 Basic introduction to Core ML, Vision and ARKit.